pentandra/roc/_posts/2013-06-09-introducing-roc-at-oai8.markdown

 based on what we have learned from people smarter than we are.

-We are grateful to many people, many of whom we have never actually met in person, but whose research we have studied, including Rob Sanderson and Paolo Ciccarese, and many others.
+We are grateful to many people, many of whom we have never actually met in person, but whose research we have studied.
 These researchers seem to have a sympathetic approach to ours.
 Much of this research we have discovered after coming up with similar ideas for new ways to publish and disseminate research, but that doesn't matter.
 It's actually a good thing that multiple independent people are reaching similar conclusions.
 This means that this vision of the future of research is not just a pipe dream, but will actually happen.
 These conclusions are tending towards a completely new way that research is conducted and shared---a universe of research that is collaborative, instinctive, and open.

 The world of research is changing.